SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 ## Hints

-Use the Car class from previous problem.
+Use the `Car` class from the previous problem.

 Because all fields in the **Car** class are **private**, if you try to access the fields directly through the class you should have a **compilation error**.